All Toyo Tires - Get $15 off for $300+ apply FIRST1TOYO at checkout! 🔥

 Good Driving Habits To Extend Tire Life

-Good driving habits impact the tire's life by protecting its condition and maintaining optimal tire tread.
+Good driving habits impact the tire's life by protecting its condition and maintaining optimal tread.
 Practices like avoiding sudden braking and acceleration, driving at moderate speeds, steering smoothly, and cornering vigilantly help reduce stress on tires, thus prolonging their lifespan.

 Avoid Sudden Starts and Stops To Prolong Tire Life

 Aggressive driving generates too much stress and heat build-up on tires.
-Both aggressive braking and acceleration bring about premature tire wear.
+Both aggressive braking and acceleration cause premature tire wear.
 In addition, they increase fuel consumption.
-The U.S. The Department of Energy states that aggressive driving is likely to lower gas mileage by 15% to 30% at highway speeds and 10% to 40% in stop-and-go traffic.
+The U.S. Department of Energy states that aggressive driving is likely to lower gas mileage by 15% to 30% at highway speeds and 10% to 40% in stop-and-go traffic.
 This impact on fuel consumption is also accompanied by uneven tire wear.

 Maintain Proper Speed to Prolong Tire Life